Richard Bolling Federal Building

-Building history
+History

 In the years following World War II, the federal government grew rapidly and the changing needs of the federal workforce required office buildings designed to meet new challenges.
 Mechanized mass-production techniques for building components and increased familiarity with innovative construction materials and technologies provided architects with new ways to create functional and cost-efficient buildings.
 Structural steel, glass, and concrete became widely used building materials.
 At the same time, the American public was receptive to new, unprecedented architectural forms and ideals.
 Throughout the United States, federal architecture was less ceremonial, monumental, and ornate than public buildings from previous eras, and for the first time government buildings began to resemble private architecture.

 The design of the new Kansas City federal building was the product of a joint-venture collaboration of four firms: Voskamp and Slezak, Everitt and Keleti, Radotinsky Meyn Deardorff, and Howard, Needles, Tammen & Bergendoff.
 Voskamp and Slezak of Kansas City was the lead firm in the project.
 Construction began in 1962, and was completed in 1965.
 The site occupies two full blocks and contains a tall office tower, a low building, and a landscaped plaza.
 Many architects used this combination of built components for federal building design during the 1950s and 1960s, possibly in emulation of the Headquarters of the United Nations.
 In 1994, the building was rededicated in honor of Congressman Richard Bolling (1916-1991), who represented Missouri's 5th congressional district from 1949 to 1983.
 Bolling was a member of the Committee on Rules and greatly influenced congressional reform in the 1970s.

 As of 2015, 16 federal agencies, including the Social Security Administration, U.S. Army Corps of Engineers, and Health and Human Services, occupy the building.
 The building has also served as a courthouse for the United States District Court for the Western District of Missouri.